How to Maximize the Allicin in Garlic| Updated: Jun 12, 2019

 In those situations, taking a buffered garlic supplement might work instead.
 This brand is excellent.

-Two to three capsules per day meets the suggested dosage according to the second edition of the book Principles and Practices of Phytotherapy.
+Two to three capsules per day meet the suggested dosage according to the second edition of the book Principles and Practices of Phytotherapy.
 This resource recommends consuming allicin-releasing garlic tablets to provide a minimum of 12/mg (12,000 mcg) per day of alliin.
 (7)

 While my family has experienced excellent results (for decades) using a buffered garlic supplement, others do better on a pure allicin formula such as Allimax.